JJWJ/campCritic/README.md

 # CampCritic

 CampCritic is a categoric clone of Yelp.
-It is a demo project to demonstrate my the use of the technologies in the technologies section.
+It is a demo project to demonstrate my the use of the patterns, technologies, and services bellow.

 ### ScreenShots
 ##### Homepage